HL7/davinci-crd/input/pagecontent/hooks.md

 #### Sensitive Orders

 CRD Clients that implement the [order-select](#order-select) hook will typically fire the hook multiple times as information is gathered and entered into the system by a practitioner.
 In cases where the content of an order is sensitive, it is possible that a patient will elect to pay for a medication, device, service (etc.) themselves instead of sharing the information with a payer.
-In these cases, the order in which information is entered and when hooks are fired could determine whether or not information the patient deems sensitive is shared with the CRD Service and payer.
+In these cases, the order in which information is entered and when hooks are fired could determine whether information the patient deems sensitive is shared with the CRD Service and payer.

 CRD Client workflows, user interfaces and CDS hook triggers **SHALL** be designed in a manner that ensures that practitioner and patient considerations govern whether information is sent to a CRD Service.